• Skip to main content

 Pellet Grill Brisket Recipe

 First, you need to prepare the brisket for smoking by trimming the fat using the Victorinox Swiss Army Cutlery Pro Slicing knife, which is the best knife for slicing brisket.
-You must closely examine the meat to find the good marbling.
+You must closely examine the meat to find good marbling.

 You need to remove the excessive hard fat, which won’t become tender during the smoking process.
 Not only that, but you’ll be able to apply the seasoning to the meat directly.
 Lastly, remove the unattractive edge meat if you want to offer an irresistible meat piece to your guests.